-Specification C3.15 does not apply to larger diameter electrical cables (ie where the opening is larger than those specified in Clause 5(a) and (b) of 2 000 mm or 500 mm).
+Specification C3.15 does not apply to larger diameter electrical cables (ie where the opening is larger than those specified in Clause 5(a) and (b) of 2 000 mm2 or 500 mm2).
 This does not mean that larger diameter electrical cables cannot be approved under C3.15.
 Larger diameter electrical cables can be approved under C3.15(a)(i) (i.e. a tested system) or, if necessary, as an Alternative Solution.